yunojuno/elasticsearch-django/README.rst

     }

 The ``connections`` node is (hopefully) self-explanatory - we support multiple connections, but in practice you should only need the one - 'default' connection.
 This is the URL used to connect to your ES instance.
 The ``settings`` node contains site-wide search settings.
 The ``indexes`` nodes is where we configure how Django and ES play together, and is where most of the work happens.

+Note that prior to v8.2 the connection value had to be a connection string; since v8.2 this can still be a connection string, but can also be a dictionary that contains any kwarg that can be passed to the ``Elasticsearch`` init method.

 **Index settings**